Lydia Lavelle

 Lydia E. Lavelle is an American academic and politician.
-She was the mayor of Carrboro, North Carolina, and is a professor of law at North Carolina Central University.
+She was the mayor of Carrboro, North Carolina, from 2013 to 2021, and is a professor of law at North Carolina Central University.
 She was first elected mayor in 2013, after serving on the Board of Aldermen of Carrboro for six years from 2007 to 2013.
 When she was elected, she became the first openly-lesbian mayor in North Carolina.
-She serves on the board of the North Carolina Metropolitan Mayors Coalition and on the North Carolina Commission on Inclusion, to which she was appointed in 2018.
+She served on the board of the North Carolina Metropolitan Mayors Coalition and on the North Carolina Commission on Inclusion, to which she was appointed in 2018.
 As a law professor, she has researched the effects of anti-discrimination laws on LGBT people.

 In 2014, she and her wife, Alicia Stemper, were the first gay couple to receive a marriage certificate in Orange County, North Carolina, after having two previous ceremonies of union prior to the legalization of gay marriage in North Carolina.
 In 2015, after receiving their marriage certificate, they held a public celebration of their marriage.